 (b) Exchange of gases

-In all mammals, a pair of spongy lungs are present and air inhale and exhale at a definite rate which is called as breathing.
+In all mammals, a pair of spongy lungs are present and air inhales and exhales at a definite rate which is called breathing.

-In this phase, the atmospheric air enters the lungs and consequently, lungs are expanded because of the increase of the volume of the chest cavity.
+In this phase, the atmospheric air enters the lungs and consequently, the lungs are expanded because of the increase in the volume of the chest cavity.
 Thus in this process low pressure is developed inside the lungs and that’s why atmospheric air enters.

 Expiration: in this phase, the absorbed atmospheric air of the lungs is pumped out and due to the contraction of the internal intercostal muscles, ribs again come back to their original position and the absorbed air of the lungs is pumped out.
 This pumping of the air from the lungs is called expiration.

 - The exchange of gases takes place inside the lungs due to the pressure difference in the process of diffusion.